 Unauthorized materials include, but are not limited to, books, class notes and aid sheets.
 Unauthorized electronic devices include, but are not limited to, mobile phones, laptops, calculators, MP3 players, PDAs, pagers, electronic dictionaries, CD players, mini disc players, smart watches and smart glasses.

 You are permitted to bring the following items to your exams: pen, pencil, hard copy bilingual dictionary, drafting instruments and, if permitted, an electronic calculator, but not the calculator’s case.
-The use of certain types of non-printing, silent, self-powered electronic calculators is permitted, unless specifically prohibited.
+The use of certain types of non-printing, silent, self-powered electronic calculators is permitted unless specifically prohibited.
 The Faculty only permits the use of certain calculators.
-A list may be obtained from the Office of the Registrar is available on the Permitted Calculators page.
+A list issued by the Office of the Registrar is available on the Permitted Calculators page.

-Your professor or instructor will let you know which type of calculator policy applies for his or her exam:
+Your professor or instructor will let you know which type of calculator policy applies to their exam:

 Types of Examinations

-- Type C: A “closed book” examination.
+- Type C: A "closed book" examination.
 A student may take a single, double-sided aid sheet to a Type C exam.
-The aid sheet is for personal use only and must be printed using the Faculty’s PDF template.
-Students may enter information on both sides of the aid sheet, without restriction; however, nothing may be affixed or appended to the sheet.
+The aid sheet is for personal use only and must be printed using the Faculty's PDF template.
+Students may enter information on both sides of the aid sheet; however, nothing may be affixed or appended to the sheet.
 Such entries will be handwritten and not mechanically produced.
-The template may not be modified in any way and must be printed on 8.5″ x 11″ paper.
+The template may not be modified in any way and must be printed on 8.5" x 11" paper.

 Misreading the timetable is not an acceptable reason for failing to write an exam.
-The exam schedule will be posted on the undergraduate website and on the Student Services board located near the Office of the Registrar (GB 157).
+The exam schedule will be posted at the top of this page and on the Student Services board located near the Office of the Registrar (GB157).